• home

 As mentioned above, we used to live in Orange County which is right next to Chino, so we know many people from there, and from the Inland Empire as well, which is on the other side of Chino.
 We plan to start with the people know in these areas and see who would like to join our team.
 We both know a lot of people personally who have left the church that we want to reach out to and invite to events/services when we start.
 You can read additional specific plans on how we will get started here.

-c) We will be peacemakers.
-We will be humble, assuming we don’t have all the answers, and listen to others; even those we disagree with.
-Jesus calls us to be peacemakers, to be those who initiate reconciliation, be those who “avoid ignorant and foolish disputes.”
+• Committed to being peacemakers.
+We will be humble, assuming we don’t have all the answers, and always be ready to listen to others; even those we disagree with.
+Jesus calls us to be peacemakers (Matthew 5), to be those who initiate reconciliation, be those who “avoid ignorant and foolish disputes.”
 We hope people will know that whether or not we agree or disagree on things, that we are there for them regardless.
 We will always try to lead with love, kindness, and humility, and be peacemakers at heart.

 We feel The Lord calling us to be missionaries / apostles.
 The New Testament has two primary usages for the word "apostle."
 The first refers to the 12 Apostles and the second refers to those who have been "sent out."
 It is the word we use when we refer to missionaries.
 We believe The Lord is sending us on mission to bring Jesus' restoration.
 Similarly, we will raise funds as missionaries do.
 The Lord has given us this desire, and we believe that He will move people to give and finance the church plant.